newrelic-experimental/nr1-aqm/README.md

 This application provides insight into alert hygiene and overall cleanliness of a given New Relic account's alert environment.
 This includes details around general alert conditions, policies, and notifications with the aim to provide useful details for optimizing and tuning alert artifacts.

 ## Features
-* Aggregated counts of issues and notifications across many accounts
+* Aggregated counts of issues, notifications, and CCU consumption across many accounts
 * Drilldown KPIs, including:
    * Flapping incidents - Incidents open for 5 min or less
    * Long Running incidents - Incidents open greater than 1 day